Zylann/godot_voxel/doc/source/quick_start.md

 2) At this point you should start to see a smooth, spongy terrain appear in the editor viewport.
 If you can't see anything, you can force a reload by reopening the scene, or using the menu `Terrain -> Re-generate`.

 3) The terrain is not setup to appear in-game yet, so there is some extra setup needed.
-Add a `Camera` node, and elevate it so it's above the terrain.
+Add a `Camera3D` node, and elevate it so it's above the terrain.
 You may also want to angle it a bit downward to see more of the landscape.

 4) Add a `VoxelViewer` node under the camera.
 When the game runs, this node will tell the voxel engine where to generate voxels, as the camera moves around.